deckerego/tally_pi/docs/INSTALLING.md

 ## Installing the Unicorn pHat Libraries

+If you wish to use NeoPixel hardware as the light for TallyPi, install the NeoPixel libraries on your Pi by runnning the following from an SSH session:

+    sudo apt-get install python3-pip
+    sudo pip3 install rpi_ws281x adafruit-circuitpython-neopixel
+    sudo python3 -m pip install --force-reinstall adafruit-blinka

+## Installing the Unicorn pHat Libraries

-To install the Unicorn pHat Libraries on your Pi, run the following from an SSH session:
+If you wish to use the Unicorn pHat hardware as the light for TallyPi, install the Pimoroni Unicorn pHat libraries on your Pi by runnning the following from an SSH session:

     sudo apt-get update
     sudo apt-get dist-upgrade